 Our skin actually BREATHES when unclogged!
 It is designed to be a major route of detoxification but cannot function properly when clogged with dead skin cells and the waste excreted through perspiration.
 Dry skin brushing increases circulation to skin, encouraging our bodies’ natural capacity for discharge of metabolic wastes.

 Many women report that their scars feel numb.
 Dry brushing rejuvenates the nervous system by stimulating nerve endings in the skin.
 This stimulation causes the individual muscle fibers to activate and move which also helps muscle tone.
 This benefit greatly contributes to the recovery of the abdominal muscles as well.

-The combination of dry skin brushing with daily cesarean scar self-massage (see “C-Section Recovery: Scar Massage”) is a great combination in your toolbox for healing.
+The combination of dry skin brushing with daily cesarean scar self-massage (see blog article, “C-Section Recovery: Scar Massage”) is a great combination in your toolbox for healing.

 C-section birth recovery and postpartum recovery in general, can be a multilayered and sometimes delicate process.
 Your commitment, consistent effort, patience, and perseverance will pay off!
 It takes strength to ask for help when you need it.